DavidMercier/NIMS/doc/models_thin_films.rst

    :scale: 30 %
    :align: center

-   *: Schematic of elastic multilayer model.*
+   *Schematic of elastic multilayer model.*

 It is advised to perform nanoindentation tests on each layer of the multilayer sample, from the substrate up to the final stack of layers (see :numref:`multilayer_sample_methodology`).
 By successive iterations using